angular/angular/aio/content/tutorial/index.md

 met in many applications.
 Everything has a reason.

 Along the way, you'll become familiar with many of the core fundamentals of Angular.

+Start now by building a simple [hero editor](tutorial/toh-pt1 "The Hero Editor").